-The Government will develop a comprehensive approach for affordable housing on the Government-owned land across the Bella Vista Station Precinct, as well as across the Kellyville and Showground Station Precincts, in consultation with all stakeholders.
+The Government will develop a comprehensive approach for affordable housing on the Government-owned land across the Showground Station, Bella Vista Station and Kellyville Station precincts in consultation with all stakeholders.
 This approach includes a local housing strategy that recognises and plans for a diverse range of housing, including affordable housing.